nauam/Courses/docs/manual/03-getting-started.md

 # Getting Started

-The best way to get started with QW Control is through our [Learning section](/learning/).
+The best way to get started with Rundeck is through our [Learning section](/learning/).
 [Terminology](/learning/tutorial/terminology), [Tutorials](/learning/tutorial/preparing) and
-[How To articles](/learning/how-to/overview) that show the many ways to use QW Control.
+[How To articles](/learning/how-to/overview) that show the many ways to use Rundeck.

 ## Essential Concepts

-Several fundamental concepts underlie and drive the QW Control system.
+Several fundamental concepts underlie and drive the Rundeck system.
-If you are a new user, knowing about them will help you use or integrate QW Control into your environment.
+If you are a new user, knowing about them will help you use or integrate Rundeck into your environment.

 - **Projects**: A _[project](/administration/projects/index.md)_ is a place to separate management activity.
-  All QW Control activities occur within the context of a project.
+  All Rundeck activities occur within the context of a project.
-  Multiple projects can be maintained on the same QW Control server.
+  Multiple projects can be maintained on the same Rundeck server.
 - **Jobs** : A _job_ encapsulates a sequence of steps, job options and nodes where the steps execute.
 See [Jobs](/manual/04-jobs.md) and [Creating Jobs](/manual/creating-jobs.md).
 - **Nodes**: A _[node](/manual/05-nodes.md)_ is a resource that is either a physical or virtual instance of a network accessible host.
   A _resource model_ is a representation of Nodes in a project.
 - **Commands**: A _[command](/manual/06-commands.md)_ is a single executable string executed on a Node.
-  QW Control invokes commands on nodes via a _node executor_, which evaluates the command string and executes it.
+  Rundeck invokes commands on nodes via a _node executor_, which evaluates the command string and executes it.
 - **Executions**: An _[execution](/manual/07-executions.md)_ is a representation of the activity of a running or completed command or job.
-The data about the execution is used in qwcontrol to monitor the progress of a job or command, and later for reporting about what happened.
+The data about the execution is used in rundeck to monitor the progress of a job or command, and later for reporting about what happened.
-- **Role-based Access Control Policies**: A QW Control _[access control policy](/administration/security/authorization.md)_ grants users and user groups certain privileges to perform actions against qwcontrol resources like projects, jobs, nodes, commands and API.
+- **Role-based Access Control Policies**: A Rundeck _[access control policy](/administration/security/authorization.md)_ grants users and user groups certain privileges to perform actions against rundeck resources like projects, jobs, nodes, commands and API.
-- **Plugins**: Extending QW Control functionality is done through _plugins_.
+- **Plugins**: Extending Rundeck functionality is done through _plugins_.
 Plugins exist to execute commands on nodes, perform steps in a job, send a notification about job status, gather information about the hosts in your network, copy a file to a remote